rbrennan55/project-sports-analytics-NHL/README.md

 ## Background
-The Stanley Cup is the ultimate prize in professional ice hockey, awarded annually to the team that emerges victorious in the National Hockey League (NHL) playoffs.
+The Stanley Cup is the hardest ttophy to win in all professional sports, awarded annually to the team that emerges victorious in the National Hockey League (NHL) playoffs.
+The winning team must win 16 games in order to win "The Cup".
 Understanding the composition of winning and losing teams can provide valuable insights into the dynamics and strategies that contribute to success on the ice.

 ## Data Collection
-The data used for this analysis was collected from various reliable sources, including official NHL records, team websites, and reputable sports databases.
-It includes information such as player names, ages, nationalities, and team affiliations for each season's Stanley Cup-winning and losing teams.
+The data used for this analysis was collected from the Nation Hockey Leagues free Application Programing Interface (API) which included official NHL records and statistics for each season, team and player.
+It includes information such as player names, ages, nationalities, and team affiliations for each season.
+As well as all the statistical inforamtion for each player.
+The following API's were used
+-

 ## Analysis
 The main focus of this project is to compare the age and nationality distributions of players on the winning and losing teams.
 By examining these variables, we can gain a deeper understanding of the factors that may contribute to a team's success or failure in the pursuit of the Stanley Cup.